Decentralized-ID/decentralized-id.github.io/README.md

 ![](https://upload.wikimedia.org/wikipedia/en/thumb/2/27/Sustainable_Development_Goals_chart.svg/787px-Sustainable_Development_Goals_chart.svg.png)

 * [Bitnation](https://bitnation.co/) — [refugees.bitnation.co](https://refugees.bitnation.co/)
-   * Bitcoiners got involved with the Syrian refugee crisis, perhaps inspiring the UN who, soon after, began investigating the potential of blockchain for humanitarian aide.
+   * Bitcoiners got involved with the Syrian refugee crisis around the same time that the UN began investigating the potential of blockchain for humanitarian aide.
    * "seeks to establish the concept of "world citizenship" through identity registration on the blockchain.
 The project is collaborating with the Estonian e-Residency program and also has a focus on offering 'blockchain emergency IDs' to refugees."
 * [Transforming our world: the 2030 Agenda for Sustainable Development](https://sustainabledevelopment.un.org/post2015/transformingourworld)
 > **Goal 16.9 By 2030, provide legal identity for all, including birth registration**